-The Hardy Plant Society celebrates all things perennial and runs a seed conservation programme, distributing seeds and cuttings to members.
-The aim is to keep older but well-loved varieties in circulation.
+The Hardy Plant Society celebrates all things perennial and runs a seed distribution programme, sharing seeds with members.
+Their conservation scheme aims to keep older but well-loved and garden-worthy varieties in circulation.

 Plant Heritage is another plant conservation charity worth seeking out.
 It organises national collections of plants.
 These collection are looked after by individuals or institutions with the aim of ensuring that they are not lost to cultivation.
 Each year they run a popular plant swap scheme.